navorite/sessionic/README.md

 - Ability to save and manage sessions
 - Ability to import and export sessions for backup
+- Compatible with popular extensions like Session Buddy and Tab Session Manager
 - Built with performance in mind
 - Optimized for lower memory usage
 - Doesn't consume RAM or CPU when idle